 2) Improve your mood

 Beyond just affecting weight, eating highly processed foods or those with trans fats can have negative effects on your energy, mood, and the functionality of your brain.
 Eating a diet primarily composed of these foods can cause you to lose energy and become stressed, irritable, or angry.
-Cutting these foods out and replacing them with whole foods can help to provide you with more energy and improve mood.
+Cutting these foods down and replacing them with whole foods can help to provide you with more energy and improve mood.

 3) Lower your risk of heart disease

 Replacing highly processed foods in your diet with whole foods can lower your risk of heart disease.
-By consuming more vegetables, whole grains and fruit, you can introduce more fiber in your diet, which researchers have found to greatly reduce your risk of heart disease.
+By consuming more vegetables, whole grains and fruit, you can introduce more fibre in your diet, which researchers have found to greatly reduce your risk of heart disease.

 4) Lower your risk of developing diabetes

 A diet rich in grains, fruit, and vegetables can help lower your risk of developing Type 2 diabetes, which is at epidemic levels and primarily caused by poor diet and obesity.

 In addition to that, eating whole foods can help those who already have Type 2 Diabetes to manage their blood sugar.